 “Hi, I’m a writer.
 Do you need a writer?”

 So, what should you say you can write?
 Here’s a list of beginner-friendly writing jobs you can offer right now.
-Each includes a simple way to pitch it, plus rough pricing tips to get you started.
+Each example includes a simple way to pitch it and tips to get you started.

 Think about small businesses near you (hair salons, repair shops, yoga studios).